 - PASS A channel or function waveform is contained in the memory pair. - FAIL Channel or function waveform is not contained in the memory pair and within the allowance value.
-The test has failed or the memory pair contents are reversed (upper waveform in memory 2 or 4 and lower waveforms in memory 1 or 3). - Er 0 Invalid data in the channel; Either the Clear display was pressed or a setting (like s/div or V/div) was changed to invalidate the data.
-The test is not performed. - ${\bf Er} \; {\bf 1} \;$ Either the channel or function or the compare waveform memory is off.
-The test is not performed. - Er 2 Versus mode is not a valid compare mode.
+The test has failed or the memory pair contents are reversed (upper waveform in memory 2 or 4 and lower waveforms in memory 1 or 3). - ER 0 Invalid data in the channel; Either the Clear display was pressed or a setting (like s/div or V/div) was changed to invalidate the data.
+The test is not performed. - ER 1 Either the channel or function or the compare waveform memory is off.
+The test is not performed. - ER 2 Versus mode is not a valid compare mode.

 Only one measurement test routine may be turned on at one time.
-If the measurement limit test is on, the message "limit test on: cannot turn on" is displayed.
+If the measurement limit test is on, the measurement limit test is on, the measurement limit test selection displayed.
 If the compare test is on, the measurement limit test selection causes the message "comp test on: cannot turn on" to be displayed.